LemonShark20706/lemonshark20706/README.md

 I design my projects to work with a utils folder, allowing users to extend my base work and create their own custom processes if needed.

-## 🔭 I’m currently working on a few projects.:
+## 🔭 My projects and there status.:

 ### ⌨ Manual Only Scripts (M.O.S.)
 Name | Small summary | state | Project